nebulis33/linda-blog/susbcribe.md

 permalink: "/subscribe"

 ---
 Please feel free to subscribe to my newsletter below.
 I send out an email about once a month, sometimes more if there is an important announcement.
-The newsletter contains info on my latest blog posts, my latest published works, as well as general thoughts and reading recomendations exclusice to the newsletter.
-You can unsubscribe at anytime and I don't personally collect or sell any email addresses or personal informatioin.
+The newsletter contains info on my latest blog posts, my latest published works, as well as general thoughts and reading recommendations exclusive to the newsletter.
+You can unsubscribe at anytime and I don't personally collect or sell any email addresses or personal information.

 <div class="form-container">
 <form name="subscribe" aria-label="sign up for my newsletter" method="POST" action="https://tinyletter.com/LindaJuliano" target="popupwindow" onsubmit="window.open('https://tinyletter.com/LindaJuliano', 'popupwindow', 'scrollbars=yes,width=800,height=600');return true">